 The following should act as your checklist of ways you need to split test your advertising.

 You have 90 characters to convince a Facebook user to Like your page or buy your product.
 That’s hard.
 You will fail a lot.

 In other words, you should split test the heck out of this.
 Create identical ads in every way, including targeting, but with one exception: Switch up the copy.
-Use a different call to action.
+Use a different A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.".
 Substitute words.
 Try a different tone.
 Use an exclamation mark in one but not the other.

 How you say it is often more important than what you say.